1966 24 Hours of Le Mans: Entries

 Alfa Romeo, and its works team Autodelta, had withdrawn from racing for a year to prepare a new car for 1967.
-But this year, a significant new manufacturer entered the fray: Matra had bought out Automobiles René Bonnet in 1964, rebadging the Djet.
-However it was a new design that was entered.
-The M620 had a 2-litre version of the BRM Formula 1 engine developing 245 bhp that could match the Porsches in speed, making 275 kp/h (170 mph).
+But this year, a significant new manufacturer entered the fray: Matra had bought out Automobiles René Bonnet in 1964, rebadging the Djet as Matra.
+However it was a new design that was entered as prototype.
+Formula One had "returned to power", doubling engine size from 1500cc in 1965 to 3000cc in 1966.
+The BRM V8 Formula 1 engine could only be enlarged to approx. 2.1 litre, not enough for current F1, thus it was moved to endurance racing.
+The M620 had a 1.9-litre version of the BRM V8 Formula 1 engine developing 245 bhp that could match the Porsches in speed, making 275 kp/h (170 mph).
 The three cars were driven by up and coming young French single-seater drivers Jean-Pierre Beltoise/Johnny Servoz-Gavin, Jean-Pierre Jaussaud/Henri Pescarolo and Jo Schlesser with Welshman Alan Rees.

 Remarkably, given British dominance of the race barely a decade earlier, there were only three British cars in this year's race.
 Defending class-champions Austin-Healey had two works entries.
 The other was a Marcos Engineering kit-car based on a Mini Cooper 'S' chassis.
-Entered by Frenchman Hubert Giraud and driven by Jean-Louis Marnat and Claude Ballot-Lena, the team was able to get a works engine and gearbox from BMC.
+Entered by Frenchman Hubert Giraud and driven by Jean-Louis Marnat and Claude Ballot-Léna, the team was able to get a works engine and gearbox from BMC.
 The spectators laughed at the small car and its apparent resemblance to a flea.
 But the Mini Marcos would become the 'darling of the crowds' later on in the race.

 Alpine, after its poor showing in the previous year, returned with 6 cars.
 The new A210 had a 1.3L Gordini-Renault engine with a Porsche gearbox making it more durable if only a little faster at 245 kp/h (150 mph).
 This year a new customer team, the Ecurie Savin-Calberson was supported by Alpine, with former Index winner Roger Delageneste.

 Charles Deutsch (CD) brought his new aerodynamic SP66.
 The car was powered by a 1130cc Peugeot engine, marking the return of the French company last seen in the 1938 race.
 Another competitor in the small prototypes was ASA.
 Originally a Ferrari design by Carlo Chiti and Giotto Bizzarrini before their famous walk-out from Ferrari, it was sold to the new Italian company and uprated with a 1290cc engine giving 125 bhp.
 Two cars were entered, one by ASA and one by NART.